NavodPeiris/speechlib/library.md

 This library contains following audio preprocessing functions:

-1. convert mp3 to wav
+1. convert other audio formats to wav

 2. convert stereo wav file to mono

 3. re-encode the wav file to have 16-bit PCM encoding

-Transcriptor method takes 6 arguments.
+Transcriptor method takes 7 arguments.

 1. file to transcribe